1986 K2 disaster: 6–10 August 1986

 Alan Rouse was the leader of a British expedition.
 He obtained a permit to climb the difficult north-west ridge, instead of the conventional Abruzzi Spur.
 After several unsuccessful attempts to establish camps on their chosen route, the group disbanded, leaving only Rouse and cameraman Jim Curran on the mountain.
 Curran returned to Base Camp, but Rouse chose to continue his summit bid.

 Rouse's expedition was not the only one facing difficulties that summer on K2.
 While Rouse and the British expedition attempted the north-west ridge, other expeditions had also been trying various other routes, with and without oxygen.
-After his fellow team members left the mountain, Rouse joined forces with six climbers—Austrians Alfred Imitzer, Hannes Wieser, Willi Bauer, and Kurt Diemberger; a Polish woman, Dobroslawa Miodowicz-Wolf; and another British climber, Julie Tullis—in an attempt to summit via the conventional route, without a permit.
+After his fellow team members left the mountain, Rouse joined forces with six climbers—Austrians Alfred Imitzer, Hannes Wieser, Willi Bauer, and Kurt Diemberger; a Polish climber, Dobrosława Miodowicz-Wolf; and another British climber, Julie Tullis—in an attempt to summit via the conventional route, without a permit.

 The newly formed team made it to Camp IV, the final staging post before the summit, but for reasons that are still unclear, the climbers decided to wait a day before making a summit push.
 Despite deteriorating weather conditions, Rouse and Wolf set out for the summit on 4 August.
 Wolf quickly tired and dropped back, and Rouse continued alone.
 Two of the Austrian climbers, Willi Bauer and Alfred Imitzer, caught up with him some 100 m below the summit.
 Rouse fell in behind the Austrians, and the three reached the summit together at around 4:00 p.m. on 4 August.
 Rouse was the first Englishman to reach K2's summit.

 On the way down, 500 ft below the summit, they found Wolf asleep in the snow and persuaded her to descend.
 They also met Kurt Diemberger and Julie Tullis, who were still on their way up, and tried unsuccessfully to persuade them to turn back.
 Diemberger and Tullis summited around 7:00 p.m.
 On the descent, Tullis fell, and though she survived, both she and Diemberger were forced to spend the night bivouacked in the open.